Phil Taylor (American football)

-Phillip Eugene Taylor Sr. (born April 7, 1988) is a former American football nose tackle.
-He was drafted in the first round of the 2011 NFL Draft by the Cleveland Browns.
-He played college football at Penn State and Baylor.
+Phillip Eugene Taylor Sr. (born April 7, 1988) is an American former professional football player who was a nose tackle in the National Football League (NFL).
+He was selected in the first round of the 2011 NFL draft by the Cleveland Browns.
+He played college football for the Penn State Nittany Lions and Baylor Bears.

-High school career
+Early life

 A native of Clinton, Maryland, Taylor attended Gwynn Park High School, where he was a two-way lineman for head coach Dan Hayes.
 In his junior year, he was credited with 30 pancake blocks along offensive line.
 As a senior, he registered 77 tackles with 10 sacks, earning first-team all-state and Washington Post first-team all-metro honors.

 Regarded as a four-star recruit by Rivals.com, Taylor was ranked as the No. 11 defensive tackle in the nation, in a class highlighted by Gerald McCoy and Al Woods.
 Taylor took official visits to Maryland and Penn State only, despite also holding offers by Florida, Ohio State, and Virginia Tech, among others.
 In January 2006, Taylor committed to Penn State.